HTV04/mmlc-dac-extractor/README.md

 Not at all!
 The MMLC executable will be completely unaffected after the script is run.

 ### Are the ROMs identical to the original games?
-Other than all references to Nintendo being removed, the ROMs are identical.
+In the Mega Man ROMs' case, other than all references to Nintendo being removed, the ROMs are identical.
+As for the Rockman ROMs, they are completely identical to the original games.

 ### Are the ROMs compatible with ROM hacks?
-Unfortunately, due to the changes I mentioned before, the ROMs won't work correctly with ROM hacks.
+Unfortunately, due to the changes I mentioned before, the Mega Man ROMs won't work correctly with ROM hacks.
 However, I included .ips patches that make the ROMs identical to the original game (with Nintendo references), which in turn makes the game compatible with ROM hacks for it.
-I plan to add more patches for the other Mega Man games later.
 I would recommend making backup copies of the extracted ROMs before patching them, as there may be other changes to the ROMs that I am unaware of.
 You can apply the .ips using Lunar IPS https://fusoya.eludevisibility.org/lips/ (**beware the applying the patches directly without making backups will overwrite the original ROMs!**).

+As for the Rockman ROMs, they are completely identical to the orignal games and don't need any patching whatsoever.

 ### There's a bug with the script.
 Post an issue describing the problem and I'll try to fix it. **Please elaborate.**